pdjr-archive/pdjr-skplugin-tank-monitor/README.md

 The behaviour of __signalk-tank-monitor__ and the appearance of the generated web page can be adjusted using the configuration interface at *Server->Plugin Config->Tank monitor*.

-Configuration involves specifying one or more *tweaks* each of which contains one or more configuration properties.
+Configuration involves specifying one or more *tweaks* each of which is a collection of configuration properties.
 A tweak is either global in scope (that is it applies to every tank data stream) or specialised so that it applies to only a restricted number (perhaps just a single) data stream.
 Specialisation is achieved by including a __path__ property within a tweak which defines the restriction that should be imposed on all other tweak properties.
 More specialised tweak's exert more influence than their less specialised siblings.
 For example, the following pair of tweaks sets the display color of all tank data channels to white and then overrides this to set the display color of fuel channels to red:
 ```
 [
   { "color": "#FFFFFF" }, // Display data from all tanks in white